Department of Communication

 Applied Learning

 Missouri Western's Department of Communication strongly believes in applied learning.
-Our B.S. in Convergent Journalism and Public Relations requires at least three credit hours of applied learning experience outside of the classroom.
+Our B.S. degree in Applied Communications and Journalism requires at least three credit hours of applied learning experience outside of the classroom.
 Internships allow students to apply their knowledge in a professional environment while practicing the skills they learned in class.
 Students participate in applied learning opportunities such as Griffon Media and work with community organizations to create communication plans, complete market research, and write grants.
 Students in technical communication work with a variety of community organizations and businesses to develop written and digital texts.

 Communication (COM)